SS Gothenburg: Shipwreck

 At about 3:30 am on Thursday, 25 February, Gothenburg continued to heel over.
 The deck became so steep that passengers and crew had to climb over the rails to get on her side.
 At about 4:00 am, the two remaining starboard lifeboats were lowered and were rushed by the passengers.
 One starboard lifeboat, crammed with women and children, capsized when others tried to board it.
-Some half dozen men righted her in the water, but, damaged and without oars, food or water, it quickly drifted away and was never found.
+Some half dozen men righted her in the water, but, damaged and without oars, food, or water, it quickly drifted away and was never found.
 The second starboard lifeboat also capsized when the sea crashed over, washing all the occupants into the sea.
 One passenger recalled the sea on the downwind side of the ship being covered with human heads bobbing up and down like corks.
 Five or six men and one woman climbed onto the upturned hull.
 The boat was still connected to its painter, but it was unable to be recovered from the heavy sea and wind which swept the woman off and drowned her.
 A passenger, John Cleland, swam to the connected, but upturned lifeboat and further secured it with a rope tied to Gothenburg.
-In less than fifteen minutes, nearly 100 people had drowned; washed away or trapped in their water-filled cabins.
+In less than fifteen minutes, nearly 100 people had drowned; washed away, or trapped in their water-filled cabins.
 By this time, several sharks were circling the wreck.

 Those still on board Gothenburg tried to cling to the rigging, but throughout the early morning of 25 February, several more people were drowned after they were swept overboard by large broadside waves.
 Many passengers associated with the gold diggings were unwilling to let go of their gold and money belts, as it was probably their life savings; these individuals insisted on keeping them tied and once overboard reportedly drowned very quickly.

 Survivors

-By morning of 25 February, only the masts were visible protruding from the water, with 14 people clinging to the rigging, where they remained for the next twenty four hours in cyclonic weather.
+By the morning of 25 February, only the masts were visibly protruding from the water, with 14 people clinging to the rigging, where they remained for the next twenty-four hours in cyclonic weather.
 At low tide, Gothenburg sank stern first and the wreck fell apart.
 However, the remaining starboard lifeboat, which had capsized, was still held by her painter and the rope attached by Cleland.
 At first light on 26 February the weather eased and the survivors managed to right the boat and bail it out; they prepared a makeshift sail and paddled for the mainland.
-About seven hours later they realised they could not make mainland, so they altered course for an island that could be seen in the distance.
+About seven hours later they realised they could not make the mainland, so they altered course for an island that could be seen in the distance.
 When they arrived, they were met by four of the crew from one of the port lifeboats.
 Their lifeboat had been severely damaged on the rocks on the opposite side of the island in an attempt to land there the day before.